googleforgames/agones/CONTRIBUTING.md

 See the [Container Builder documentation](https://cloud.google.com/container-builder/docs/) for more details on how to edit and expand the build process.

+## Becoming an Approver on Agones

+If you are interested in becoming an Approver on the Agones project and getting commit access to the repository, we have a [community membership guide](./docs/governance/community_membership.md), that outlines the process.

 ### Additional Resources

 #### Extending Kubernetes